Athlete’s foot – Tinea Pedis – Diagnosis, Symptoms and Treatment

-Most people are aware the fungus grows on the warm, damp surfaces found in public spaces— gyms, locker rooms, showers, and swimming pools.
+Most people are aware the fungus grows on the warm, damp surfaces found in public spaces— gyms, locker rooms, showers, and swimming pools – and very common in hiking.
 Walk barefoot and it will likely end up on your feet.
 Wearing shoes on wet, germ-filled surfaces will decrease your chances of contracting the infection.
 A wide variety of fungi can cause Athlete’s foot.
 All belong to a group called dermatophytes.
 These fungi feed on keratin, a protein found in hair, nails, and skin.

 Protecting your feet from fungi doesn’t have to be hard, though.
 You just need to know where to start.
 Here are four lesser-known causes of athlete’s foot, and your best defenses against them.

 I am a 43 year old man.
 I have had an issue with my foot the last few weeks.
 Itchy, flaky, sometimes blisters also in between the toes.
 Attached are two pictures